Open Bible Data Home About News OET Key

 Parallel ACTs 22:6

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Acts 22:6 ©

-OET (OET-RV) “But one time as I was travelling and getting close to Damascus by the middle of the day, suddenly a bright light from the sky began to flash around me
+OET (OET-RV)“But one time as I was travelling and getting close to Damascus by the middle of the day, suddenly a bright light from the sky began to flash around me

 OET-LVBut it_became to_me journeying, and nearing to_ the _Damaskos about midday, suddenly much light from the sky to_flash_around around me.